t2k-official/T2M-Krunker-Cheats/README.md

 # PC Download Guide
 Open Google Chrome Or Microsof Edge

-Download te tampermonkey Extension [Edge Download](https://microsoftedge.microsoft.com/addons/detail/tampermonkey/iikmkjmpaadaobahmlepeloendndfphd) [Chrome Download](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)
+Download the tampermonkey Extension [Edge Download](https://microsoftedge.microsoft.com/addons/detail/tampermonkey/iikmkjmpaadaobahmlepeloendndfphd) [Chrome Download](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)

 install the javascript file here

 Install The UserScript on Tampermonkey

-Open Krunker.io And Play the game
+Open https://krunker.io And Play the game

 # Mobile Download Guide
 ## IOS
-Open The App Store And Download The Userscripts App [Download Link]()
+Open The App Store And Download The Userscripts App [Download Link](https://apps.apple.com/app/userscripts/id1463298887)

 Open The App And Set The Directory For Your Files To Be Downloaded To